Lwin-Naing/User-Manual-English-/Making Your First Project.md

 ## Overview

-In this section, we will quickly Demonstrate the most basic Re: Earth processes to help you complete and publish your first Re: Earth project.
+In this section, we will quickly Demonstrate the most basic Re:Earth processes to help you complete and publish your first Re:Earth project.
 <br>